oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-browse-objects.md

 ## Task 1: Launch Database Action

-1. Login to the Autonomous Database created earlier with your user and password.
+1. Log in to the Autonomous Database created earlier with your user and password.
 You can see various tools under Data Studio.

     >**Note:** Bookmark the Database Actions page so that it is easier to come back to this later in the workshop.

-    Click on the **DATA STUDIO OVERVIEW** card.
+    Click on the **Data Studio Overview** card.

     ![Screenshot of data studio overview](images/image1_datastudio_overview.png)